razbakov/blog/mafia.md

 ::: details Overview

 At the beginning of the game each player chooses a card with a destiny for the upcoming game.
 Mafia is played by two teams: the mafia and the citizens.
 Generally, a mafia member knows all of their teammates.
 A citizen only knows that he/she is a citizen and has no idea who is who in the game.
-Game requires a moderator who does not participate as a player.
+The game requires a moderator who does not participate as a player.

 Members of the dreaded mafia have infiltrated our community and we, as concerned citizens, need to root them out.
 So every day we hold a town meeting and lynch someone we suspect of being a member of the mafia (it's not as bad as it seems: we vote first).
-Then, every night the mafia secretly meet and pick a citizen to kill; the citizens learn about it in the morning.
-There is a also an undercover sheriff floating around somewhere who can help the citizens.
+Then, every night the mafia secretly meets and picks a citizen to kill; the citizens learn about it in the morning.
+There is also an undercover sheriff floating around somewhere who can help the citizens.

 The citizens win if they successfully eliminate all the mafia members.
-The mafia wins when there are equal number of players between mafia and citizens teams.
+The mafia wins when there is an equal number of players for the mafia and the citizen team.

 :::